-Shrimp cooks in less than five minutes which makes it a very convenient choice on a busy weeknight.
+Shrimp cooks in less than 10 minutes which makes it a very convenient choice on a busy weeknight.

 Squeeze some fresh lime juice on top for an extra zip and be transported to spicy shrimp taco heaven.

-Make these spicy shrimp tacos to celebrate Mexican Independence Day and kick off Hispanic Heritage Month, which is celebrated nationally from September 15 through October 15.
+Make these spicy shrimp tacos anytime of the year for a quick weeknight meal.
+Or make them to celebrate Mexican Independence Day on September 16.
+In addition, kick off Hispanic Heritage Month, which is celebrated nationally from September 15 through October 15.

-Or save this recipe for October 4, National Taco Day to celebrate the traditional Mexican dish and the culinary fiesta that is a taco.
-On this day, tacos are enjoyed all over the world.
+Or save this recipe for October 4, National Taco Day, to celebrate the traditional Mexican dish and the culinary fiesta that is a taco.
+On this day, the whole world enjoys tacos.